chongpang-wq/EmpiricalResearch_LLM_Workflow_Template/README.md

 ### 1. Initialize a project

 Copy this template into a new project folder, then tell your coding LLM or coding agent where the template is located.
+It is recommended you use one within your dropbox, which will make coordination with your coauthors easier.
+It also allows research agents like ChatGPT to access your research project in a more convenient way.

 Ask it, in natural language, to initialize the project from the template.
 It should first read the startup files, then ask you for: